Shishi42/Heavens-Time/README.md

 # Heaven's Time
-Discord BOT for Community Management on Discord like Place de la Paix
+Discord BOT for Community Management on Discord like Place de la Paix.